Sachin020200/Cross-AC-Infra-Provisioning-Pipeline/README.md

 Thanks to the contributors without them this project seemed next to impossible!

 - @kiranBakale
+- @mfarhansayed
-- @PradeepMaleppagol
+- @Ashish-sarawad
-- @Jayateerth Upadhye
+- @Phaninder-Sangers

 This repository uses `terraform-terragrunt` to automate infrastructure provisioning in AWS account.